SigMik/Final_Project_KAMSIG/README.md

 Education institution: Vilnius Coding School
 Lecturer: Modestas Viršila

-The main goal of the project is to collect, process, analyze and visualize the latest basketball season 2022-2023 LKL and MLKL statistics using Python language and its related libraries.
+The main goal of the project is to collect, process, analyze and visualize the LKL and MLKL statistics using Python language and its related libraries.

 ### Web scraping

 This is the summary of steps which were made for the web scraping.
-The workings for web scraping was performed in the following files:
+The workings for web scraping were performed in the following files:
 [web_scrap_LKL.py](web_scrap_LKL.py)
 [web_scrap_MLKL.py](web_scrap_MLKL.py)